 God revealed how double minded I can be even though I have a heart for Jesus.
 I have seen how bitter and resentful I can be towards other people.
 I struggle with the desire to return evil for evil.

 People all around us are suffering.
 Some of them do not have nice places to live or good food to eat.
-They are the outcasts of society.
-We are not better than them.
-We will be held accountable for our attitudes towards them.
+Are they the outcasts of society?
+Are we better than them?
+The Lord will hold us accountable for our attitudes towards them!

 Let the Word of God be a mirror before your eyes.
 Ask Jesus to open the eyes of your heart so you can see people as He does!

-Do not return evil for evil when people mock you.
+Do not return evil for evil when people mock or slander you.
 Examine your own heart.
 Let Jesus be the lifter of your head and the defender of your righteousness!

 Joyfor2day daily devotional goes out over the internet to thousands of people all over the world five days a week